-RE: Staff Memo- Building Code Amendment of Section 17.7.17, Pursuant to Section 17.1.7
+RE: Staff Memo- Building Code Amendment of Section 17.7.17, Pursuant to Section 17.1.7 of the Community Development Code

 APPLICATION OVERVIEW: Building Code Amendment

 In April 2023, the State of Colorado, under the Department of Regulatory Agencies, State Plumbing Board, Plumbing Rules and Regulations 3 CFR 720-1, adopted the 2021 International Plumbing Code (IPC) as their model code.
 The Town of Mountain Village Building Division performs plumbing inspections for the State of Colorado, and under provision 1.1 C. of the Plumbing Rules and Regulations, we are required to adopt these codes.